-Outcomes for all English Majors
+Outcomes for all English Programs

-- Read and interpret text from a variety of critical perspectives. - Write effectively for different purposes and audiences. - Plan, conduct, and document research using appropriate sources.
+- Read and interpret text from a variety of critical perspectives. - Write effectively for different purposes and audiences. - Plan, conduct, and document research using appropriate sources. - Describe the dynamic nature, diversity, and structure of the English language.